-We are pleased to announce that CBBC’s China offices with the exception of Wuhan have reopened.
+We are pleased to announce that CBBC’s China offices with the exception of Wuhan and Guangzhou are open.
 Throughout the Covid-19 outbreak, our team has been working remotely to ensure uninterrupted delivery of our services to members and partners during what has been a challenging time for many.

 Our office premises will be open from 10am to 6pm.

 The safety of our team is of paramount importance, therefore CBBC Wuhan office will remain closed until further notice and we will continue to monitor the situation across all office locations.